PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

 Bugfixes:
-  Fixed receiving of multi-part messages (only first part was received) Fixed processing of UTF-8 encoded status messages from QIP
+  Fixed receiving of multi-part messages (only first part was received) Fixed processing of UTF-8 encoded status messages from QIP Fixed AIM away message handling (caused online status to be seen as away in some clients)

 New Features
   Account management (requires Miranda IM 0.8 and newer)